How is care at home paid for?

 - Wales: £24,000

 If you qualify for local authority funding for care at home, you may be offered a personal budget.
-This is the budget allocated by the council towards meeting your care needs; it enables you to make choices about your own care arrangements.
+This is a budget allocated by the council towards meeting your care needs; it enables you to make choices about your own care arrangements.

 Read more about council funding for home care and how the financial assessment works across the UK in our guide to local authority funding for home care.